 For the right price, everything is for sale.
-So when my real estate agent friend pitched to put my home on the market this past summer given the lack of inventory, low interest rates, and pent-up demand, I figured why not test things out.
+So when my real estate agent friend pitched to put my home on the market in the summer of 2012 given the lack of inventory, low interest rates, pent-up demand and Facebook going public, I figured why not test things out.

-I have a single family home that is suitable for a young internet couple looking to start a family.
-I told my realtor that if I don’t get X amount, I’m not selling, and he agreed.
-The asking price was $100,000 over estimated market value, but he still thought a sale was possible.
-It’s important to manage his expectations since he’s the one who’s going to be spending all the time staging, marketing, photographing, and showing.
+I had a single family home that is suitable for a young internet couple looking to start a family.
+I told my Realtor that if I don’t get X amount, then I’m not selling.
+He agreed to the terms.

 I e-mailed him after, insisting he keep a full change of clothes in one of my bedroom closets.
 His presentation caused my blood pressure to rise.
 Maybe if my property was a studio in a bad neighborhood, it would be OK for him to come show my place in shorts and a t-shirt.
 But, at least take a shower beforehand dammit!